qoala/InvisibleInc-CommunityBugFixes/FIXES.md

-# Available Bug Fixes
+## Configurable Fixes

+The following fixes have their own options in the campaign settings at the start of a run, usually because there's reasonable arguments over how to correctly fix the bug.

 * Detention Center Missions: Agent/Prisoner Chance
-  * The mission is coded to give 50/50 odds of an agent or generic prisoner, unless the agency is full (guaranteed prisoner) or the player recently found the prisoner (guaranteed agent).
+  * The mission is coded to give 50/50 odds of an agent or generic prisoner, unless the agency is full (guaranteed prisoner) or the player recently found a prisoner (guaranteed agent).
 This guarantees that the player needs to visit at most 2 detention centers to find an agent.
   * Except that the game sets `foundPrisoner` after _any_ mission that didn't have a rescueable agent, even if it wasn't a detention center so didn't have a prisoner.
 The 50/50 only applies if